LloydLab/Data-Stroage-and-Managment/instructions/index.md

 If you are not storing and managing data properly, **you risk losing valuable research data**, facing difficulties in reproducing experiments, and hindering collaboration within the lab.

+For example, if you have saved your data only to OneDrive, the lab will loose access to it when you leave.
+Although there are some work arounds to prevent this loss, it is much better to store data using the lab's shared storage strategy from the beginning.

 ##  Getting started

 Start with any page from the menu at the top.
 Suggested starting points: